-Even if a fully native development lab (such as ours) can be functionally isolated, we still don't know what the goals "should" be in the dynamic sense given the differences in management between aboriginal peoples and an agro-urban industrial economy.
+the dynamic sense given the differences in management between aboriginal peoples and an agro-urban industrial economy.
 We have no intention of subsisting on acorns and blue dicks.
 There are no grizzlies tilling the soil.
 There are no elk grazing at will.
 Nor is any of that a good idea here.
-I would be delighted if I could burn in June, but in a community of million-dollar properties choking with fuel that's not going to happen.
+I would be delighted if I could burn in June, but in a community of million-dollar homes surrounded with fuel that's not going to happen.
 But...
-We still have the obligation to keep at least remnants of these systems alive and reproducing
+We still have the obligation to keep at least remnants of these systems alive and reproducing.